awsdocs/iam-user-guide/doc_source/id_credentials_mfa_enable_fido.md

 You can configure and enable a virtual MFA device for your root user from the AWS Management Console only, not from the AWS CLI or AWS API\.

-If your FIDO security key is lost, stolen, or not working, you can still sign in using alternative factors of authentication\.
+If your FIDO security key is lost, stolen, or not working, you can still sign in using another MFA device registered to the same AWS account root user\.
+If you only have a single MFA device registered, you can sign in using alternate factors of identification\.
 To learn about signing in using alternative factors of authentication, see [What if an MFA device is lost or stops working?](id_credentials_mfa_lost-or-broken.md)\.
 To disable this feature, contact [AWS Support](https://console.aws.amazon.com/support/home#/)\.<a name="enable_fido_root"></a>

 **To enable the FIDO key for your root user \(console\)**